yugr/rust-slides/features/cons/arithmetic-checks/analysis.md

   - may need to write analysis passes to scan real Rust code (libs, big projects) for occurences

 ## Disabling the check

+I disabled low hanging fruits but didn't touch internal stdlib APIs that use `Option` or `Result` (hoping that compiler will be able to optimize them out).

+I also didn't disable alignment checks (e.g. in `Layout`).

 TODO:
   - determine how to enable/disable feature in compiler/stdlib